dianna-SE/milk-project/README.md

 ## Getting Started

 This messaging website was developed using HTML, CSS, and React framework, along with Redux library to maintain the application and NodeJS for user login authentication.
-It is created for desktop compatibility only for the time being.
 Please note that development for the website is not fully completed.
+Responsive web design media queries will be implemented in future development.

 Users must login to the website using a gmail account in order to gain access to the messaging website.